edubart/nelua-lang/docs/pages/overview.md

 ### Emitting raw C code

-Sometimes to do low level stuff in C, or skip Nelua default semantics, you may want to emit raw C code:
+Sometimes to do low level things in C, or to avoid Nelua's default semantics, you may want to emit raw C code:

 ```nelua